 George Putnam's Top Turnaround Stocks

-With annualized returns of 12.1%--vs. S&P's 2.4%, our performance ranks among the top-two investment newsletters of the 190 monitored by Hulbert Financial Digest.
-Act now to find out which turnaround stocks are poised for profit.
+The Turnaround Letter ranked #1 out of the 190 monitored by Hulbert Financial Digest with annualized 15-yr. returns of 12.4%--vs. S&P's 2.4%.
+Act now to find out which value stocks are poised for profit.

 Selected “Closed Out” Purchase Recommendations